 How original, he thought.
 Dumped with a pot plant.

-‘No, you don’t.’
-She’d looked at him pityingly.
-‘I’m sorry.
+“No, you don’t.”
+She’d looked at him sadly.
+“I’m sorry.
 But that’s the thing.
-You don’t understand—you don’t understand me.
-And I can’t make that work.’
+You don’t understand.
+And you won’t listen.”

 He stared at his cluttered desk, at the smug gleam of the plant’s shiny leaves.